Are Biodegradable Urn with a Tree Allowed in France? The 2026 Legal Guide

 4.3.
 Private Forests or Protected Natural Areas

-In France, private forests may also be an option for burying a biodegradable urn containing a tree, provided the landowner’s consent is obtained and forest management regulations are respected.
+In France, private forests may also be an option for burying a biodegradable urn containing a tree, provided the landowner consent is obtained and forest management regulations are respected.
+France is also seeing the rise of dedicated Cinereal Forests (Forêts Cinéraires) such as Arbas in Haute-Garonne or projects in Alsace (Schiltigheim), where the tree becomes the living monument.

 Whether in a cemetery or on private land, it is essential to follow the administrative procedures before burying an urn containing a tree.
-In addition to the mayor’s authorization for cemeteries or memorial sites, any burial on private land must be preceded by a prior declaration to the local authorities, according to Article R. 2223-23-3.
+According to French law:

 Conclusion